-I have a chronic or high-risk medical condition, but I don’t regularly see a physician.
+How do I know if it is safe to take the vaccine?
 How can I make sure I can receive the vaccine when I should?

-Centura Health is following the state tiering system and will extend invitations to qualifying individuals when it is there time to receive a vaccine.
-At this time, there is no distinct category for spouses, significant others or household members of health care workers.
+Centura Health is following the state’s phased prioritization and will extend invitations to qualified individuals when it is there time to receive a vaccine.
+At this time, there is not a distinct category for spouses, significant others or household members of health care workers in Colorado or Kansas.

 Will there be enough vaccine for everyone?

-Centura Health is committed to distributing the vaccine as quickly as possible, while following the state tiering system and ensuring the safety of our patients and communities.
-Based on current information, we anticipate vaccines to be more widely available for the general community in spring or summer of 2021 and will ensure that every person who wants a vaccine is offered one based on the state tiering system.
+Centura Health is committed to distributing the vaccine as quickly as possible, while following the state’s phased prioritization and ensuring the safety of our patients and communities.
+Based on current information, we anticipate the vaccine to be more widely available for the general community in spring or summer of 2021.

 Vaccine Appointment Scheduling

 Do I need to call my doctor’s office to get a COVID-19 vaccine?